seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 Response
 ```

-Most of this system becomes invisible.
+Most of this system is invisible.

+You cannot attach DevTools to a user's browser.

+You cannot watch packets cross the internet.

+You cannot see database queries executing.

+You cannot observe cache misses occurring in real time.

 This creates one of the deepest problems in software engineering: